Zucchini Noodles with Pesto and Cherry Tomatoes Recipe

 Kitchen Tools Needed

-A sharp knife will make slicing the cherry tomatoes and other ingredients much easier.
-Ensure you have a good, sturdy knife to safely cut through the vegetables. - Cutting Board:
+- Sharp Knife: A sharp knife will make slicing the cherry tomatoes and other ingredients much easier.

-A small bowl will come in handy if you’re preparing any toppings like extra Parmesan or crushed red pepper flakes, or if you need to set aside some pesto sauce before adding it to the noodles. - Measuring Spoons and Cups:
+- Small Bowl: A small bowl will come in handy if you’re preparing any toppings like extra Parmesan or crushed red pepper flakes.

 1. Heat 1 tablespoon of olive oil in a large skillet over medium heat.